625-777 Pacific St rezoning application

 What is the impact on unchanged road infrastructure bottlenecks.

-RJS asked almost 3 years ago
+RJS asked over 3 years ago

 The City of Vancouver Engineering Team have recently completed public and stakeholder engagement for the Granville Bridge Connector project which will improve multi-modal transportation across the Granville Bridge and improve connection on either end of the bridge.
 The open house boards can be viewed at the link below and illustrate future planned street connections, walking and cycling infrastructure, road improvements and new street signals.